Andrew Chan (drug smuggler): Reaction in Australia

-On February 13, Australia's foreign minister, Julie Bishop, raised the potential for a boycott of Bali as a tourism destination should the executions proceed.
+On 13 February, Australia's foreign minister, Julie Bishop, raised the potential for a boycott of Bali as a tourism destination should the executions proceed.
 Former high court judge Michael Kirby stated that he expected a decline in tourism was a potential consequence of executing Chan and Sukumaran.
 Both Bishop and Tanya Plibersek, Labor's foreign affairs spokeswoman, made pleas for clemency in the Australian parliament.
 Quilty and Victorian supreme court judge Lex Lasry visited Chan and Sukumaran in Bali.

 Prison life

 Chan married Febyanti Herewila, whom he met when she was visiting another prisoner, on 27 April 2015.
-The prison governor has described Chan and Sukumaran as model prisoners and testified in court that they should not be executed because of the positive influence they have had.
+The prison governor described Chan and Sukumaran as model prisoners and testified in court that they should not be executed because of the positive influence they had.
 In an interview the governor stated that "Chan organises courses in prison, leads the English-language church service and is a mentor to many."

 Chan became a Christian while in prison and led the English-language Christian church service.
 He also started a certificate course at Harvest Bible College.
 In reconciling his death sentence with his faith in God, Chan said:

 Execution and funeral

 By order of the Indonesian government, Chan was executed by firing squad on 29 April 2015 at 12:25 am WIB along with Sukumaran and six other prisoners.
 Chan and the other seven prisoners refused to be blindfolded.
-They sang "Amazing Grace" and "10,000 Reasons (Bless the Lord)" before being shot by a 12-member firing squad.
+They sang "Amazing Grace" before being shot by a 12-member firing squad.
 Amnesty International condemned the executions, describing them as "reprehensible".

-Chan's funeral was conducted at Hillsong Church, Baulkham Hills, on May 8, 2015.
+Chan's funeral was conducted at Hillsong Church, Baulkham Hills, on 8 May 2015.